 The historical monument preservation reserve is greatly threatened by pluvial flooding, as the majority of objects are preserved in situ.
 Additional threats come from moisture and humidity, and there is a risk of closing the sights to the public as it could pose danger visitors in addition to the monuments.
 At Devín castle, it is unknown how much time is left for the cliff to finally erode to the extent that the castle will have to be closed for visitors.
 The remaining castle walls are also threatened by the cliff movement as well as by the rapidly changing temperatures.
 It would be useful for the Bratislava City Museum, Bratislava City, and the Devín city borough to know the trends of rock erosion and how they may be affected by different climate change scenarios.
 This helps the stakeholders determine which adaptation measures are most suitable and to what extent they need to be implemented.
-Therefore, developing adaptation pathways for the mitigation of erosion at the Devín Castle are priorities for the City and its stakeholders.
+Therefore, developing adaptation pathways for the mitigation of the currently non-ideal situation at the historical monument reserve and the mitigation of erosion at the Devín Castle are priorities for the City and its stakeholders.
 (Municipal Monument Preservation Institute, Bratislava City Gallery and Bratislava City Museum).